meawoppl/meawoppl.github.io/_portfolio/forge.md

 thumb: /images/forge/big.jpg
 ---

-Early in highschool, a passionate friend taught me how to weld.
+Early in high-school, a passionate friend taught me how to weld.
 I was hooked on metalwork ever since.
 A group of us got together and built a propane forge and foundry setup.